QuantEcon/cbc_2024/source_files/tuesday/lorenz_gini.md

 plt.show()
 ```

-For example, if we imagine these draws as being observations of wealth across a
-sample of households, then the dashed lines show that the bottom 80\% of
+In this sample, the dashed lines show that the bottom 80\% of
 households own just over 40\% of total wealth.

 +++